lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 # Analysis of output artifacts

-In this part of the lab we will analyze what the Amazon Sagemaker Autopilot did in the background.
+In this part of the lab we will analyze what the Amazon Sagemaker Autopilot did in the background in each particular pipeline stage:
+- **_Analyzing Data_**
+- **_Feature Engineering_**
+- **_Model Tuning_**

 Let's start with login to AWS Management Console and opening Amazon SageMaker service dashboard.

+## “Analyzing Data” pipeline stage

 1. Open “_Processing/Processing jobs_” on the left menu.
 You will find to jobs, that Autopilot has started.
 First with prefix “***db-***” and second with prefix “***pr***”.